MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

    `.
 C:\scripts\Core.ps1` at the top of the file shows using dot sourcing to direct the script to load the contents of that file.
 Set the path to a different folder if you didn't use `C:\scripts`.

-1. Change the `https://yourorg.crm.dynamics.com/` value to match the URL for your environment
+   Remember to change the `https://yourorg.crm.dynamics.com/` value to match the URL for your environment.

 1. Press <kbd>F5</kbd> to run the script.

    The output should look something like this: